tencurse/neocities-v2/README.md

 ## Getting started

+I'm not sure why you'd want to do this but here are instructions on how to create a clone of my website on your local machine:

 1. Make sure you have latest stable Node.js version installed
 2. Clone the repo with `git clone https://github.com/tencurse/neocities.git`
 3. Go to your directory via command line `cd neocities`